MetaKt/Architecture-Design/README.md

 ## 2 Stakeholders analysis
-In this section we will analyze the software arquitecture of the
+In this section we will analyze the stakeholders of React Native.

+*Meta